girder/girder/docs/plugin-development.rst

     touch cats/plugin.json

-The plugin config file should specify a human-readable name and description for your plugin, and can optionally contains a URL to a documentation, a list of other plugins that your plugin depends on.
+The plugin config file should specify a human-readable name and description for your plugin.
+It can also optionally contain a URL to documentation and a list of other plugins that your plugin depends on.
 If your plugin has dependencies, the other plugins will be enabled whenever your plugin is enabled.
 The contents of plugin.json for our example will be:

 .. note:: If you have both ``plugin.json`` and ``plugin.yml`` files in the directory, the ``plugin.json`` will take precedence.